IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- Purchased saltwood from Gandras by Eledeia (basically purchasing immature saltwood that Eledeia will presumably finish growing then sell) - Gandras needed the money
 - Studying necromancy to revive failed saltwood crops
 	- Lots of Eledeia saltwood has failed, partially bc of fray/undead attacks
+- Trying to insert her own choice as gyrfalcon's successor - passing old/upcoming exam questions to Myla

 ### Masks
 - Masks guard their identities - origins in avoiding the plague, or for impartiality, safety
 - Masks cannot be unwillingly removed except DC30 str check (would also significantly injure the face)
 	- In death, can only be removed by consensus among the Court
 - Cannot be worn by anyone who is not the owner - inflicts damage
 - Immune to mind control magic that would make someone remove their mask, disclose identity
-- Masks give advantage on zone of truth saves?
+	- Also give advantage on zone of truth saves
 - After death of a Bird, a civil service exam happens - highest scorer becomes successor.
 The other birds never find out the new one's identity.
 - Each represent aspects of the divine Birds, seen as a mouthpiece for their will Other stuff